nvm-marin/ProcessMonitorConsole/README.md

 3. If a monitored process is detected, Process Monitor will display a reminder message and give you the option to close the application or continue working.
 4. Choose the appropriate action based on your intentions and desired level of focus.
 5. If there is any problem with Win Security then add the program to exclusions.
+##Documentation
+https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate  - used to check which key was pressed

 ## Contributing